mikeckennedy/server-hot-reload/README.md

 ## Pausing the script

-Usually you just want this thing to constantly
+Usually you just want this thing to constantly check the dev server.
 But there are times when it's just noise.
 For example, if you're debugging the web app and have a break point you're stepping through, the extra requests may interfere.